contentful/forma-36/packages/forma-36-website/README.md

     {
       name: 'My page',
       link: '/my-page/', // This MUST end in a forward slash
+      isExpandded: false, // This tells if the link in the sidemenu should start expanded
       menuLinks: [
         {
           name: 'My sub-page',